 Specialized Telehealth Services

-Paducah Schools Virtual Health Visits
+Paducah Schools Virtual Care Visits

 Paducah city schools has five schools nurses, all employees of Baptist Health Paducah, that are Licensed Practical Nurses (LPN’s) who are on campus to assist patients in registering and getting the patient ready for their virtual care visit with one of our providers.
 In McCracken County, there are two patient access coordinators that cover all schools in the district to provide the same services above to students and staff.
 Please note that all providers on the virtual video visits are Nurse Practitioners (NP’s).